-This is a solid MIDI drum pad controller for a solid price.
-There are other products around the similar price range, but I would suggest this as I love the drum-pads on this controller.
-These are the best drum pads on the market currently and the only ones that are extra-thick.
+This is a solid option for a solid price.
+There are other products around the similar price range, but I would suggest this as I love the drum-pads on this controller since they are so multifunctional.

 Native Instruments Maschine MK3 Drum Controller

 - Integrated hardware/software system includes sampler, arranger, mixer, FX, and more